Australian contract law: Agreement

 The existence of an agreement between the parties is usually analysed through the rules of offer and acceptance.
 This may be expressed as a clear indication ("offer") by one party (the "offeror") of a willingness to be bound on certain terms. accompanied by a communication by the other party (the "offeree") to the offeror of an unqualified assent to that offer ("acceptance").

 An offer indicates an intention by the offeror to be bound without further discussion or negotiation, on acceptance of the terms set out.
 The court will determine the offeror's intention objectively.
 It is distinguished from an "invitation to treat", which is a request to others to make offers to engage in negotiations with a contract in mind.
 Items displayed for sale are invitations to treat.
 An offer is also distinguished from "mere puff".
 An offer may be made to become liable to anyone who, before it is withdrawn, accepts the offer.
 It may be restricted to certain classes of people; or on the other hand be made to anyone who, before it is withdrawn, accepts the offer, including unascertained persons, or to the public at large.
 However, an offer is ineffective until it has been communicated, either by the offeror or a third person acting with the offeror's authority.
-In some circumstances, the difference between an offer and an invitation to treat can be hard to recognize.
+In some circumstances, the difference between an offer and an invitation to treat can be hard to recognise.
 For example, in property auction cases the auctioneers language should generally be constructed to be inviting bids, as opposed to offering the house.
 According to the New South Wales Supreme Court case of AGC (Advances) Ltd v McWhirter, withdrawing a properties reserve price during an auction does not obligate the sale.
 This is different to the British case, Barry v Davies which found that if an auctioneer removes the reserve, they are bound to sell to a bona fide purchaser.